blonbihani/shell-data-processing/README.md

-# INTRO TO SHELL DATA PROCESSING
+# INTRODUCTION TO SHELL DATA PROCESSING

 ## Important commands to use in Powershell
 - mkdir : create a new directory